 - The “mixie” haircut trend combines the mullet and the pixie haircut.

 - The hairstyle is similar to the bixie, but it’s longer in the back, like a mullet.

-At this point, you’re probably very familiar with the “bixie” trend – the hairstyle combining a bob and a pixie – but have you heard of the “mixie” haircut?
-This newcomer on the hair-trend block is yet another twist on 2022’s It hairstyle, only this time, it merges the mullet and the pixie haircut for a fearless new look.
+At this point, you’re probably very familiar with the “bixie” trend – the hairstyle combining a bob haircut and a pixie – but have you heard of the “mixie” haircut?
+This newcomer on the hair-trend block is yet another twist on this year’s It hairstyle, only this time, it merges the mullet and the pixie haircut for a fearless new look.

-Speaking of, the mixie is great for all hair types and textures, but the style of your hair (straight, wavy, coily, etc.) will alter the way it looks on you.
+The mixie is great for all hair types and textures, but the style of your hair (straight, wavy, coily, etc.) will alter the way it looks on you.
 “Depending on your texture, it’s a pretty low-maintenance haircut because of the loose length around the hairline,” Cho says.
 “You can let it go longer than a short, tighter pixie.”
-To give the hairstyle that messy look, Cho recommends using a product that adds some grit to the hair, like the R+Co Velvet Curtain Cotton Touch Texture Balm ($50.64), the Sachajuan Ocean Mist Hair Cream ($50.64), or the Kristin Ess Fragrance-Free Texturizing Paste ($46.54).
+To give the hairstyle that messy look, Cho recommends using a product that adds some grit to the hair, like the R+Co Velvet Curtain Cotton Touch Texture Balm ($34), the Sachajuan Ocean Mist Hair Cream ($34) or the Kristin Ess Fragrance-Free Texturizing Paste ($11).